 What does rainbow trout taste like?

 Rainbow trout caught in the wild has a mild flavor.
 It has a bit of a fishy taste befitting of a freshwater fish, but has a more delicate flavor than other trout species.
 Freshwater trout or farmed trout is found in stocked ponds and rivers.
-This mild trout can have a slightly sweet taste, or it can have a muddy taste.
 This depends on the clarity of the fresh water and what type of other fish live in the water.
 Like other fish, trout eat many things, including bugs, algae, smaller fish, and debris off the bottom.

 Many anglers say lake trout taste is similar to eating dirt.
 Others say it depends on how many trout live in the water and if they have a sufficient food source with a healthy population of fish to eat.
 Rainbow trout eating fish will have different flavors and textures to the meat than trout dining on the algae and debris in the lake water.